 Total compliance (10 points): Self-auditing (self-diagnostics) is a key part of an operation's food safety program.
 A written procedure for internal audits should be created for each operation (farm, indoor agriculture, harvest crew, or facility) in order to proactively ensure safe food production.
 The internal audits procedure should include the checklist used for the internal audits, cover the inspection of sites, the practices in place, the related documents required, the records generated, the frequency of the internal audits, and identification of the person(s) or position(s) responsible for conducting the internal audits.
+If the current PrimusGFS checklist is not utilized in the internal audit program the self-audit should still include the requirements applicable to the operation type from the PrimusGFS normative documents.
 Procedure should include the verification of the practices and the related documents and any corrective actions taken.
-Self-audits should be fully documented even if no changes are located.
 If issues are found, there should be detailed corrective action records.
 Audit records should include the date, personnel involved, areas that were checked, findings and corrective actions (where necessary).
-Recording systems for food safety related topics should be audited on a routine basis to ensure that they are being completed properly (e.g., using the correct log, correct frequencies, recording results correctly, recording corrective actions, etc.).
-This includes the food safety management system.
+Recording systems (documentation) for food safety related topics should be audited at least guarterly (frequency could increase or decrease depending on production seasonality) to ensure that they are being completed properly (e.g., using the correct log, correct frequencies, recording results correctly, recording corrective actions, etc.).
+This does not include the food safety management system every 12 months, see 1.01.05.
 The internal audit records are assessed in each module.
-Inspection should include:

-- Inspection frequency depends on type and size of operation but as a minimum: - Food safety management system: at least every 12 months. - Farm, Indoor Agriculture and Harvest Crew: at least a pre-season growing area assessment and a full GAP self-assessment during harvest season covering growing and harvesting operations should be on file.
+- Inspection frequency depends on type and size of operation but as a minimum: - Food safety management system: at least every 12 months. - Food safety documentation: at least quarterly. - Farm, Indoor Agriculture and Harvest Crew: at least a pre-season growing area assessment and a full GAP self-assessment during harvest season covering growing and harvesting operations should be on file.
 If growing and harvest activities are under the same organizational authority the self-assessment should be on file covering both growing and harvesting and conducted during the harvest season.
-A harvesting company not under the authority of a grower should have self-assessments on file during harvest season covering each type of harvest process utilized for the crew(s), i.e. crew can harvest product in-field semi-processing and bulk/final packing in the field.
+A harvesting company not under the authority of a grower should have selfassessments on file during harvest season covering each type of harvest process utilized for the crew(s), i.e. crew can harvest product in-field semi-processing and bulk/final packing in the growing area.
 A more frequent self-assessment frequency should be used depending on the crop type, farm or indoor agriculture location, any associated risk pressures, and/or if required by any national, local or importing country legal requirements, or customer requirements.
 These factors will also affect the need for pre-harvest inspections.
 Farm(s), indoor agriculture growing area(s), storage, harvesting, worker and visitor hygiene, agricultural water sources, training program, etc., and all associated paperwork should be included.